ericfaris/vpc-get-high-scores-image/README.md

 # vpc-get-high-scores-image

-This tool will pull data and create high score images for PinUP Popper.
+This tool will pull data and create high score images for PinUP Popper to display when a mapped buttin is pressed.
+This brings the VPC High Scores onto your cab.
+It can update on startup of your cab and when entering and exiting the table.

 **Adding VPS Id to table(s) in PinUP Popper**: